cjwit/bgsu-music/README.md

 ### Student Accomplishments

 * Ethnomusicology and musicology placements
-* Composition students (or combine with other page)
+* Composition student accomplishments
-* Degrees, thesis titles
+* Degrees, thesis titles where missing

+Listing of current students and interests/photos?

+* Working with graduate student organization?
-* Listing of current students?
+* Information for/about current students?
+* Could necessitate a change in title (Current and Past Student Accomplishments or something similar)

 ### Degrees & Programs

-* Check numbers
+* Check numbers in introduction
 * Where does Audition in China go?
+Is it a major draw for our department?
 * Create buttons for other pages
-* Add Application and University Admissions buttons to all D&P pages
+* Add Application and University Admissions buttons on left hand menu to all D&P pages

-This feels like it should go on a college-level page.
-It isn't very specific to the area and links to general topics (like auditioning in China)

 ### Admission Requirements